 TMZ treatment can cause a low platelet count.
 Platelets help the blood clot, so a low platelet count can significantly increase the risk of bleeding.

 If the results of blood tests show a low platelet count, your doctor might consider delaying your treatment or reducing your dose.

 In rare cases, TMZ can cause a more serious blood condition known as pancytopenia.
 Pancytopenia is when red and white blood cells, as well as platelets, are lower than normal.
 In such cases, you might receive blood and platelet transfusions (injections of blood) and G-CSF support (injections which help boost your immunity).

-TMZ can, in some cases, cause infertility in men or women.
+In some cases, one of the side effects of temozolomide can be infertility in men or women.
 Before starting treatment with TMZ, your doctor should discuss available options for preserving your fertility with you.
 If relevant, your doctor will also discuss with you effective birth control methods (contraception), as TMZ may also cause birth defects.

 If you’re being treated with TMZ, you have an increased risk of developing a type of pneumonia known as pneumocystis jirovecii pneumonia (PCP).

 This is an infection of the lungs, caused by a fungus that’s common in the environment.
 It can cause infection in people with weakened immune systems.
 For this reason, your oncologist may prescribe a preventative antibiotic to reduce your chance of getting this infection.

 You should inform your doctor immediately if you experience any of the symptoms of PCP: shortness of breath, dry cough, fever and/or chills.

 In very rare cases, prolonged use of TMZ can cause: